Ch-aOS-Ch/Ch-aronte/README.md

 # Defines disk partitions (usually filled by the interactive script)
 firmware: UEFI
-particoes: # <~ is not and never will be translatable to an configurations.nix :( but it is translatable to an disko.nix :)
+particoes: # <~ is not and never will be translatable to a configurations.nix :( but it is translatable to a disko.nix :)
   disk: "/dev/sdb" # <~ what disk you want to partition into
   partitions:
-    - name: chronos # <~ Ch-aronte uses label for fstab andother things, this changes nothing to your overall experience, but it is an commodity for me
+    - name: chronos # <~ Ch-aronte uses label for fstab andother things, this changes nothing to your overall experience, but it is a commodity for me
       important: boot # <~ Only 4 of these, boot, root, swap and home, it uses this to define how the role should be treated (mainly boot and swap)
       size: 1GB # <~ Use G, MiB might work, but it might not, it's still not well stabilized
       mount_point: "/boot" # <~ required (duh)